 With the goal of refining personalized medicine treatment protocols, and as the Mark Rosenblum Endowed Chair in Neurosurgery, Dr. Kalkanis runs an NIH-funded translational research laboratory investigating molecular genetic differences between short-and long-term glioma survivors.
 Specializing in brain tumor surgery, he has been involved in numerous clinical trials and has authored over 135 peer reviewed publications.

-Dr. Kalkanis is President of the Congress of Neurological Surgeons and serves on the Board of the CNS Foundation.
+Dr. Kalkanis is immediate Past-President of the Congress of Neurological Surgeons and serves on the Board of the CNS Foundation.

 Ricardo J. Komotar, MD, FACS